HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Evaluation

 \subsection{Case Study}

-We present a case study on technology mapping~\cite{alan2006fpgatechmap} to highlight both the promise and current limitations of LLMs.
-The goal is to cover a logic network with $K$-input subgraphs -- corresponding to lookup tables (LUTs) -- that minimize the total number of LUTs.
-We fix $K = 6$ in our setting.

-As an expert baseline, we use ABC~\cite{abc_tool}, a state-of-the-art logic synthesis tool that leverages optimized cut enumeration and dynamic programming (DP)-based covering.
-We find that top-performing LLMs, such as \texttt{GPT-o4-mini} and \texttt{Gemini-2.5-Pro}, can mimic similar heuristic strategies and iteratively refine them through feedback.
-As illustrated in Fig.~\ref{fig:case_study}, \texttt{GPT-o4-mini} explores a range of approaches over multiple iterations, evolving from naive mappings to increasingly sophisticated DP-based heuristics with pruning.
-By the fifth iteration, it converges on a strategy that effectively balances yield and solution quality, which achieves the highest QYI score.
+We present a case study on technology mapping~\citep{chen2004daomap} to highlight both the promise and current limitations of LLMs, where the task is to cover a logic network with $K$-input lookup tables (LUTs) while minimizing their total count; we fix $K=6$.
+As an expert baseline, we use ABC~\citep{abc_tool}, a state-of-the-art logic synthesis tool that leverages optimized cut enumeration and dynamic programming (DP)-based covering.
+We find that top-performing LLMs, such as \GPTmini and \GeminiPro, can mimic similar heuristic strategies and iteratively refine them through feedback.
+Fig.~\ref{fig:case_study} shows \GPTmini explores a range of approaches over multiple iterations, evolving from naive mappings to sophisticated DP-based heuristics with pruning.
+It finally converges on a strategy that effectively balances yield and quality, achieving the highest QYI.
+The full generated programs across those iterations are listed in \S~\ref{appendix:case-study}.

-Nonetheless, a substantial gap remains between LLMs and expert tools, due to the latter's extensive use of domain-specific optimizations and efficient implementations.
+Nonetheless, a substantial gap remains between LLMs and expert tools ($\sim$60\% of expert performance), due to the latter's extensive use of domain-specific optimizations and efficient implementations.
 This suggests that while LLMs can learn and refine heuristic algorithms, they are not yet capable of generating solutions with expert-level performance in real-world complex optimization tasks.